Don't Like Your Brokerage's Brand Colors?

 This is the part that you’re probably not going to like.
 Yes, you do have to use brand colors if your company requires it.
 Brand compliance is important, not just because it’s probably in your Independent Contractor Agreement. but because a strong collective brand helps everyone in the company, including you.

-It’s important, too, to follow your brokerage policy for broker approval if there is one.
-I know that it’s totally tempting to go rogue but please don’t.
+It’s also important to follow your brokerage policy for broker approval if there is one.
+I know that it’s tempting to go rougue, but please dont.

-It’s absolutely possible to have the best of both compliance and your own real estate marketing.
-You can stay within brand guidelines and have a style of your own that stands out.
+You can (and must) stay within brand guidelines and have a style for your own marketing that stands out.